pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can filter the task list to find all the completed tasks, allowing you to review your accomplishments or track completed items with ease.
+You can filter the task list to locate all completed tasks so that you can keep track of task progress and the number of completed tasks with ease.

 <h4>Format:</h4>